 NHCUC COOPERATIVE TUITION REMISSION PROGRAM OVERVIEW

-The NHCUC Cooperative Tuition Remission Program is a network of seven private colleges and universities in New Hampshire willing to accept, tuition-free, students from families of full-time faculty and staff of other NHCUC participating institutions.
+The NHCUC Cooperative Tuition Remission Program is a network of six private colleges and universities in New Hampshire willing to accept, tuition-free, students from families of full-time faculty and staff of other NHCUC participating institutions.
 (To be eligible for this program, the parent or guardian must be employed full-time by one NHCUC institution for a period of at least 12 months, eligible for full-time employee benefits, and receiving compensation for their employment directly from the HOME institution).
 A participating student must be a dependent (equivalent to the IRS definition of a dependent).
 Student applicants must be admissible at the host/importing institution in accordance with regular institutional admission standards and must comply with all host institution financial aid policies and procedures.
 Applicants must also maintain good academic standing and satisfactory academic progress.

 Students are responsible for all non-tuition charges-room, board, and fees-at the institution in which they enroll (host/importing institution).
 This is both nondiscriminatory and in compliance with IRS Regulations.